ejeej/ImmuneSpace_SDY984/README.md

 Varicella zoster is a commonly known virus from the Herpesviridae family, which is capable to cause such diseases as shingles and postherpetic neuralgia.
 Risk of these diseases increases with the age, so vaccination is highly recommended for people who is older than 60 years.
 Zostavax is a live attenuated vaccine which is used to treat a latent virus that has remained dormant in cells since chicken pox infection.

-In this study we analysed transcriptomics data revealed as part of the research conducted by the Human Immunology Project Consortium from patients after vaccination with Zostavax using ImmuneSpace database.
-The aim of the study was to compare the gene expression profiles of patients with high and low levels of post-vaccination immunity and to identify early transcriptional markers that can be used to evaluate the quality of the immunity.
+In this study we analysed transcriptomics data from the research conducted by the Human Immunology Project Consortium among volunteers after vaccination with Zostavax vaccine (SDY984 study) using open-source ImmuneSpace database.
+The aim of our project was to compare the gene expression profiles of patients with high and low levels of post-vaccination immunity and to identify early transcriptional markers that can be used to evaluate the quality of the immunity.

 <br>